yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_am62l_standby.rst

 .. rubric:: Cluster Standby Activity (Recommended)

-To monitor cluster-level standby mode usage, which is the most useful metric for verifying that the system is successfully entering the low-latency standby mode when all cores are idle:
+The cluster-level standby mode usage metric is useful for verifying that the system is successfully entering standby mode.
+To check this value, issue the following:

 .. code-block:: console